You are here:

 COMMUNITY COVID ALERTS

-Support North Royalton businesses and restaurants as they reopen and regain their footing.
+Support North Royalton businesses and restaurants as they regain their footing.

 During these difficult times, the North Royalton Food Partnership is reaching out to the community to assist in its efforts to serve those in need.
 Anyone who would like to give, by donating food or monetary donations, can contact the food bank directly at 440-237-7958, ext.
 200. Checks can be mailed to Royal Redeemer Food Pantry, Attention Terri Close, 11680 Royalton Road, North Royalton, OH 44133.
 The food bank is located at the church via the entrance off Abbey Road, which is open to church traffic.
 Non-perishable items sought include: spaghetti noodles and sauce, canned fruit, dry cereal, oatmeal, macaroni and cheese, tuna, Hamburger and Tuna Helper, canned chicken, beef stew, chunky soups, saltine crackers, Jell-O and pudding, instant mashed potatoes and complete pancake mix, as well as hygiene products and dish soap.

-The Service Department's Saturday drop-off recycling station, located at 11545 Royalton Road, reopened to residents May 16.
-Hours are 8 a.m. to 3 p.m. on Saturdays only.
+The Service Department's Saturday drop-off recycling station, located at 11545 Royalton Road, is open from 8 a.m. to 3 p.m. on Saturdays only.
 The public is asked to unload their own vehicles and adhere to social distancing guidelines -- stay 6-feet away from others and stay home if ill.